perspilling/angularjs-dropwizard-example/README.md

 - organizing an AngularJS webapp in modules and partials
 - AngularJS directives, filters, calling backend services via $resource, etc.
 - using Bootstrap with AngularJS
+- using $promise returned from $resource calls to ensure that certains functions are executed in sequence

 ## Jetty
 - using Jetty for both the webapp and the backend services